human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day3b_assembly_cleanup_annotation.md

     <summary>
         <strong>What would have happened if we had just aligned this data to CHM13?</strong>
     </summary>
-    From a haplotype specificity standpoint for chrX it might have been fine.
     Centromeres are highly repetitive and alpha satellite arrays can vary from individual to individual in size by more than a factor of two.
-So aligning contromeric reads from one individual to another individual's assembly is an inherently dodgy proposition.
+So aligning centromeric reads from one individual to another individual's assembly is an inherently dodgy proposition.
 </details>